LuigiGonnella/SE25-Participium/Retrospective/retrospective_sprint1.md

 - What caused your errors in estimation (if any)?

-        We overestimated the map, because nobody in the group ever implemented it, and the tests, thinking they would require more time.
+        We overestimated the map task (story 4), because nobody in the group ever implemented it, and the tests, thinking they would require more time.

 - What lessons did you learn (both positive and negative) in this sprint?